twochemist/ARTjona1/src/content/work/porsche911rsrdaytona.md

 #### *1973 Porsche 911 Carrera RSR*

-> The 1973 Porsche 911 Carrera RSR (RennSport Rennwagen) is a highly sought-after and iconic sports car that was produced by Porsche for racing purposes.
-It was based on the 911 Carrera RS road car but featured significant modifications to enhance its performance on the track.
+> The 1973 Porsche 911 Carrera RSR was produced by Porsche for racing purposes, based on the 911 Carrera RS road car but featured significant modifications to enhance its performance on the track.

 ####  Paint Description